Khaleeji Commercial Bank

-Khaleeji Commercial Bank BSC (KHCB) is an Islamic bank, headquartered in the Kingdom of Bahrain, and operating under a Retail Islamic Banking license granted by the Central Bank of Bahrain (CBB).
+Khaleeji Commercial Bank changed its name to Khaleeji Bank BSC (Khaleeji) is an Islamic bank, headquartered in the Kingdom of Bahrain, and operating under a Retail Islamic Banking license granted by the Central Bank of Bahrain (CBB).
 It is a Public Bahraini Shareholding Company listed on the Bahrain Stock Exchange.
 KHCB offers a range of banking and Investment products and services to high-net-worth individuals, corporate entities, and financial institutions.
 These include commercial and corporate banking, wealth management, structured investment products and project financing facilities.

-KHCB offers its services to high-net-worth individuals, corporates and financial institutions.
+Khaleeji offers its services to high-net-worth individuals, corporates and financial institutions.
 In addition, the Bank actively provides financing for property developers, landowners and property investors.

 Background

-Established in November 2004 as Gulf Finance House Commercial Bank with a paid-up capital of BD 30 million, Khaleeji Commercial Bank is a niche Islamic private bank, headquartered in the Kingdom of Bahrain and operating under a commercial banking licence granted by the Bahrain Monetary Agency.
+Established in November 2004 as Gulf Finance House Commercial Bank with a paid-up capital of BD 30 million, Khaleeji Bank is a niche Islamic private bank, headquartered in the Kingdom of Bahrain and operating under a commercial banking licence granted by the Bahrain Monetary Agency.